Happy 150th Birthday Sir Dr. Wilfred Grenfell – A True Hero of the North

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on February 28, 2015, in Community Economic Development, Heritage, History, Tradition and tagged birthday, celebrate, economy, Great Northern Peninsula, Grenfell, Heritage, legacy, medicine, Newfoundland and Labrador, St. Anthony, Wilfred Grenfell.
+Posted on February 28, 2015, in Community Economic Development, Culture, History, Tourism and tagged birthday, celebrate, economy, Great Northern Peninsula, Grenfell, legacy, medicine, Newfoundland and Labrador, St. Anthony, Tourism, Wilfred Grenfell.
 Bookmark the permalink.
 Leave a comment.